-Get to know Nice and its cuisine on a whole different level with this fun food tour of Nice, which will introduce you to a whole sampling of some of the best regional food the French Riviera has to offer!
-Come hungry because you will definitely be eating well!
+Get to know Nice and its cuisine on a whole different level on a fun food tour of Nice, which will introduce you to a whole sampling of some of the best regional food the French Riviera has to offer!
+Come hungry because you will definitely be eating well, as you sample !

 Food tours in new cities are an excellent way to try many new foods (without having to cook!) and learn a lot of little tidbits about the dishes, the region, and the culture.
 We’ve really loved all the food tours we’ve done!

 This small group experience takes you around to many different shops and restaurants, where you’ll try 20+ dishes and foods, sample locally produced olive oil and wine, and have a great time discovering the food scene and history in Nice.